djmolloy57/test18thAprProjBook/README.md

 # Features

   The site requires minimum input from the user<br>
     * Visitor/user on entering main site see list books showing book details such as book name, Author, category, how many reviews have been added for the book and a button next to it to view and add review.<br>
     * Within the view and add review page, a book summary is provide and a list of submitted book reviews.
 There an a button to submit a book review.<br>
+    * A user can edit their reviews<br>
     * Other site features to upload Book details and delete existing books.<br>
+    * In mobile view there a text prompt to swipe right for book listing so user can see full listing.
+This text prompt appears where a book category has more than one book<br>

 # Technologies Used